nickdrummond/star-wars-ontology/docs/modelling principles.md

 ## Event focussed
 - events within events using subX during X - not other way round
-- assertions about involvement attached to the Event, not the person?
-Unless the event is not worth naming
+- assertions about involvement attached to the Event, not the person (unless the event is not worth naming)

 ## People
  - property assertions between people on the one it affects most (eg the one who died in a fight) unless Event called for
  - should all have at least one Role (whether or not in an organisation)

 ## from (where born/grew up)
- - Not asserting at class level where people are from unless wookipedia is adamant as migration common in SW
+ - Asserting at instance level where people are from
- - Use homeworld at the class level when we're not just creating the planet for the sake of this species
+ - Use homeworld on Planets/Moons for a weaker reference to species (also works with modularisation as species are Classes).

 ## Force ghosts/connections

+Force ghosts and connections are manifestations of the Force, not the individual.

     participant some (Force_spirit and (connectedTo value Obi-Wan_Kenobi)) participant some (The_Force and (connectedTo value Leia_Organa))